Oakman wants to pursue NFL after rape acquittal

 A defensive end, Oakman was Baylor's career leader in sacks and was a potential second- or third-round pick when he was arrested in April 2016, two weeks before the NFL draft, and accused of raping another student.

-A jury in Waco found Oakman not guilty on Thursday.
+A jury in Waco, Texas, found Oakman not guilty on Thursday.

 In January 2013, a different woman had accused Oakman of physically assaulting her, according to a police report.
 She told officers she didn't want to pursue a criminal case, and no charges were ever filed.